ArcTanSusan/arctansusan.github.com/index.md

 title: A Blog of ArcTanSusan
 ---
 {% include JB/setup %}
-## About This Blog
-This static blog contains technical post-it notes, insightful reviews, and random observations of a software engineer in San Francisco.

 ## About Susan Tan
-I live and work in San Francisco.
+Since Fall 2012, I've lived and worked in San Francisco.
 I've lived my first 18 years of life in Brooklyn, NYC.
-I sometimes blog about books and art here.

-I can be found @ArcTanSusan on Twitter and on IRC.
-My email is susan.tan.fleckerl@gmail.com.
+## About This Blog
+This static blog contains technical post-it notes and random observations of a software engineer in San Francisco.
+I blog about books that I've read, ballet, art museums, and software engineering topics here.
+The blog posts here are in chronological order.
+None of my posts are organized by topic.

+## How to Contact Me
+Twitter: @ArcTanSusan
+IRC @ArcTanSusan
+Email: susan.tan.fleckerl@gmail.com.

 ## Past Blog Posts
 <ul class="posts">